Irotochukwusamuel/investment-backend/README.md

-# KLTMINES Investment Platform Backend
+# Investment Platform Backend

-A comprehensive NestJS backend for the KLTMINES investment platform, providing secure APIs for user management, investment operations, wallet management, and real-time notifications.
+A comprehensive NestJS backend for the  investment platform, providing secure APIs for user management, investment operations, wallet management, and real-time notifications.

 ## 🚀 Features